-The Everyone’s Children project is funded by the Scottish Government and works in partnership with statutory partners and third sector organisations.
+The Everyone’s Children team is funded by Glasgow City Health and Social Care Partnership and works with statutory partners and third sector organisations.

-The project aims to increase the capacity of the Third Sector to work in partnership with statutory partners to achieve positive change and develop consistently high standards of practice, based on Getting It Right for Every Child (GIRFEC) principles and to share learning with stakeholders.
+The project aims to support the Third Sector to work in partnership with statutory partners, to achieve positive change and develop consistently high standards of practice, and to share learning with stakeholders.

 Our priorities are:

-- Working with statutory agencies to deliver strategies for:
+- To support the Third Sector contribution to Children’s Services Planning.
+Working with statutory agencies to deliver strategies for: